10/30/2020

 Senior Vice President and Chief Financial Officer

-so Andy, I mean, the simple way I would, because I agree with Eric, I think we're going to get that improvement across the board.
+Yeah, so Andy, I mean, the simple way I would, because I agree with Eric, I think we're going to get that improvement across the board.
 But the simplest way to think about it is we're going to get leverage in Q4.
 I mean, we're keeping our fixed cost base fairly close to flat sequentially from the third to the fourth quarter.
-We will start to see some, you know, costs increase, the travel returns to some degree and so on.
-But with a sequential improvement of revenue that we will see from the third to the fourth quarter, you're going to see, I think, you know, leverage across the portfolio.
-And then as it relates to your question on 2021, I think our position is still the same.
-That one five to one six cost reduction that we are delivering on, you know, we think 60 to 70% of that persists since the 2021, which means we're going to see something in the neighborhood of calling it a half a billion dollars with a headwind, you know, year on year into 21 due to the temporary nature of some of those costs.
+We will start to see some costs increase with travel returns to some degree and so on.
+But with a sequential improvement of revenue that we will see from the third to the fourth quarter, you're going to see, I think, leverage across And then as it relates to your question on 2021, I think our position is still the same.
+That 1.5 to 1.6 cost reduction that we are delivering on, you know, we think 60 to 70% of that persists since 2021, which means we're going to see something in the neighborhood of call it a half a billion dollars of a headwind, you know, year on year into 2021. due to the temporary nature of some of those costs.
 And so very much consistent with what we had laid out in the last two calls.
 And, you know, we're very confident in our execution around those plans and actions.

 speaker

 Very helpful.
 And then, Darius, obviously it seems like you continue to face some pressure in PMT and specifically UOP.
-I think you said in UOP, sub-bigger year over year decline in Q3.
-Are you seeing any signs of improvement yet within UOP and HPS?
-And you did have good backlog at HPS coming into the downturn.
+I think you said in UOP you saw bigger year-over-year decline in Q3.
+Are you seeing any signs of improvement yet within UOP and HPS, and you did have good backlog at HPS coming into the downturn.
 I think you mentioned flattish backlog for this quarter.
-Are you seeing any signs of projects moving forward again within HPS?
-And what are customers telling you about the prospects for recovery in 2021?
+Are you seeing any signs of projects moving forward again within HPS, and what are customers telling you about the prospects for recovery in 2021?

 speaker